muhammadfakhruddin/vaikog/README.md

 ## Introduction
 This telegram bot project basically used by the golfers to updated their game play. it involves 6 players and have 18 holes altogether.
 Each hole have different PAR value with the total value of 72.
-The highest handicap is 24 and
+The highest handicap is 24 and the lowest handicap is 0.

 ## Flow Diagram of the requirements